 Bethlehem alumnus Stephen Reed wrote: It is also common knowledge that they had trouble finding a virgin.

-Later: They did change the name.
-The village is now to be known as Nof HaGalil (the Galilee view), OK?
+Later: Those Israelis did change the name.
+Their village is now to be known as Nof HaGalil (the view of Galilee), OK?
 When next you’re in Israel and not looking for Jesus, ask for Nof HaGalil.